TheAntWest/TheAntWest/README.md

 <h2>✍🏽 <I>About Me:</I></h2>

 <p>I'm a dedicated Richmond, Virginia native who's on a <i><b>journey</b></i> to becoming a security professional.
 My goal is to better myself daily by learning about current, or new and upcoming technology.
-Whether it's ranging in software development to utlizing software that scans for vulnerabilities in order to mitigate risk.</p>
+Whether it's ranging in software development to utlizing software that scans for vulnerabilities in order to mitigate risk and protect assets.</p>

 <hr><h2>📜<i> Certifications:</i></h2></hr>